-The late nod to a summer in the UK was surely down to this short season, dedicated to the art of Giorgio…
+The late nod to a summer in the UK must have been down to this short season, one dedicated to the art of Giorgio…

 To think Western culture peaked in 1984…

 In August I attempted to prop up the ‘British summer’ with an impromptu week of classics from the legend who should top everyone’s list of favourite Italians.
 Giorgio Moroder.
 The ‘tache, the glasses the disco, the cool.
-Since 2013 he’s been touring his classics around the world, while releasing Déjà Vu, his17th studio album of collaborations (Britney, SIa, Kylie, Foxes…).
-Which shamefully I am not being paid a cent to promote.
+Since 2013 he’s been touring his classics around the world and found time to release Déjà Vu, his 17th studio album of collaborations (Britney, Sia, Kylie, Foxes…).
+Shamefully, I am not being paid a cent to promote it…

-As usual, this was goverened by my complete music snobbery although considering that covers New Romantic, New Wave, Punk and Electro-Synth you’d barely notice it.
+It was a week governed by my complete music snobbery, though considering that covers New Romantic, New Wave, Punk and Electro-Synth you’d barely notice.
 And as usual with these things, there were some unexpected findings.

 I know right, there’s only one way to kick-start the stalling summer – an electro-ful week of Giorgio Moroder!
 Synth Boom!

 — (@Jokermatt) August 3, 2015

 A strong start and a quite unbelievable song.
 It’s almost bigger than disco itself.
 When I go on Event Horizon Discs, this would probably make my top five.
 “First up.
 1977.
 I. Feel.
 Love.
 12″.
 A great start, but it’s only going to get better…”